-2 Auxiliaries
+1 Auxiliaries

-We have quite recently added "auxiliaries" to our grammar.
+We will now consider the place of "auxiliaries" in our grammar.
 We kind of had these before, but they were limited to the modals like should, may, etc. I had intentionally tried to dodge any of the others until we got to this point.